potatochipsnotincluded/Kiwi/README.md

 # Bellum Engine
 This is a free and open source game engine to create complex 3D and 2D games.

+## Development
+To clone the Git Repository, please run the command `git clone --recursive https://github.com/potatochipsnotincluded/Bellum.git`.
+Once cloned, run the script related to your development environmentment.
+It will run Premake.
+To use the Vulkan version, you will be required to install the Vulkan SDK.

 ## License
 - Bellum Engine is licensed under the MIT License.
 - See `Vendor/Licenses` folder for additional licenses.